ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Implementation Details

+For fitting optimal classification and prescriptive trees, we provide users with an interface that follows a common fit-predict structure.
 Figure~\ref{fig:fair_example} provides a code snippet demonstrating how to use the \texttt{ODTlearn} API to fit a fair optimal classification tree.
-This is achieved through the API using the familiar fit-predict structure.
 Once an optimal decision tree has been learned, users can employ the build in \texttt{plot\_tree} function to visualize the tree.
-Finally, we note that while the fair optimal classification tree in the example uses the Gurobi solver~\citep{gurobi}, users can also use the open source COIN-OR branch and cut solver~\citep{cbc} because \texttt{ODTlearn} builds upon the \texttt{python-mip}~\citep{santos2020mixed} solver interface.